Soldier (1998 American film): Critical response

-Connection with Blade Runner franchise
+Connection with Blade Runner

-Soldier was written by David Peoples, who co-wrote the script for the 1982 film Blade Runner.
-He considers Soldier to be a "spin-off sidequel"-spiritual successor to Blade Runner, seeing both films as existing in a shared fictional universe.
+Soldier was written by David Webb Peoples, who co-wrote the script for the 1982 film Blade Runner.
+In 1998 he said that he considers Soldier to be a "spin-off sidequel"-spiritual successor to Blade Runner, seeing both films as existing in a shared fictional universe.
 The film obliquely refers to various elements of stories written by Philip K. Dick (who wrote the 1968 novel Do Androids Dream of Electric Sheep?, on which Blade Runner is based), or film adaptations thereof.
-A Spinner from Blade Runner can be seen in the wreckage on the junk planet in the film and Russell’s character is shown to have fought in the battles referenced in Roy Batty’s (Rutger Hauer) dying monologue: the Shoulder of Orion and Tannhäuser Gate.
+A Spinner from Blade Runner can be seen in the wreckage on the junk planet in the film and Russell's character is shown to have fought in the battles referred to in Roy Batty’s (Rutger Hauer) dying monologue: the Shoulder of Orion and Tannhäuser Gate.
+The script was 15 years old at the time of production.